 - Chief Marketing Officer: Designing strategic sales marketing frameworks

-- Director of Content: Creating content touchpoints in customer’s journey
+- Director of Content: Creating content touchpoints in the customer’s journey

 - Director of Paid Advertising: Running omnichannel ad campaigns